Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 Emergency exit doors are critical components of a building’s emergency system.
 As a result, when it’s time for your building’s annual fire and safety inspection, you’ll want a technician who knows what to look for.

-A fire safety technician who uses the SmartServ software will never overlook a single aspect of your safety inspection.
+A fire safety technician who uses the ZenFire software will never overlook a single aspect of your safety inspection.
 This is because our software quickly and easily lays out everything the technician needs to know to make your assessment the safest.